-- b.
-Trees or other plants presenting a safety hazard. - c.
-Trees that are diseased or substantially damaged based on assessment by a certified arborist. - d.
-Dead trees or other dead plants. - e.
-Note that the accumulation of pine needles, leaves, berries, acorns, or any other debris is not an acceptable reason for removal. - f.
-Certain native and protected trees may require additional review and permitting from local government agencies, as governed by Collier County regulations (Refer to Collier County Land Development Code 4.06.05 Tree Protection and Landscape Requirements).
+- e.
+Note: The presence of natural debris-such as, but not limited to, falling pine needles, leaves, berries, or acorns-does not constitute a valid reason for removal. - f.
+Certain native and protected trees and palms may require additional review and permitting from local government agencies, as governed by Collier County regulations (Refer to Collier County Land Development Code 4.06.05 Tree Protection and Landscape Requirements).
 A permit from Collier County or a signed letter from a licensed arborist or landscape professional must be obtained before removing any heritage or protected tree (e.g., Live Oak, Bald Cypress, Slash Pine, etc.).
 However, per Florida Statutes (§ 163.045, F.S.), if a tree is documented as posing a danger to persons or property by a licensed arborist, it may be removed without prior county approval. - 32.
 Landscaping Approval Along Access Roads: Any landscaping visible from the street along Eagle Creek Drive (from the main entrance to the entry of The Preserves) and along Cypress View Drive (from the intersection of Cypress View Drive and Eagle Creek Drive to the Villa entrance) must be approved by the Eagle Creek Community Association (ECCA) Landscape Committee and the Architectural Review Committee.
 This requirement applies even if the landscaping is not on ECCA property, ensuring a cohesive and harmonious appearance along the community's main thoroughfares. - 33.
 Mulch: Mulch is provided as part of a community-wide initiative.
 Single colored mulch is selected by the Community Association and is provided for all properties and common areas.
-Property owners may apply a reasonable amount of additional mulch; however, it should be of the same color and material as that supplied by the Community Association.
+Property owners may apply a reasonable amount of additional mulch; however, it should be of the same color and material as that supplied by the Community Association. - 34.
+Stones and Rock Ground Cover: Homeowners are permitted to use decorative stones or rocks as ground cover within plant beds to enhance landscaping aesthetics and assist with drainage.
+However, the use of rock or stone must be limited to defined planting areas and may not be used as a substitute for lawn or groundcover across large portions of the property.
+To maintain a balanced and natural appearance within the community, rock coverage must not dominate the landscape or extend beyond reasonable planting zones.
+Stone or rock used in landscaping must be in natural, muted tones that complement the home's exterior and the surrounding environment.
+Acceptable colors include shades of tan, beige, gray, brown, soft white, and stone-blend mixes that mimic natural earth tones.

-34. Propane Gas Tanks:
+35. Propane Gas Tanks: